-In Guest Artist Residencies in universities and schools, a performance and research presentation is offered for faculty, students, and affiliated organizations or community partners.
-Alongside this, a series of workshops are custom-created for classes across departments and curricula.
+In Guest Artist-Scholar Residencies in universities, hospitals, and other venues, a research-based live performance presentation is offered for faculty and students, employees and administrators, and/or affiliated organizations and their community partners.
+Preceding the final production, a series of workshops are custom-created for courses or affiliation groups, to promote inter-professional, cross-cultural, and interdisciplinary engagement.

-Residency in galleries and for conferences includes a research-based performance presentation, accompanied by public workshops, for institutional/community partners.
+Residency in galleries and for conferences includes a research-based performance presentation, accompanied by public workshops and rehearsals, populated through an open call for participation from institutional and community partners.

-Direction and co-direction of special performance and research events for schools and institutions (see below for examples, ongoing or commissioned) can be offered in a week-long residency, or a series of meetings/workshops over a multi-week period.
+Direction and co-direction of events for schools and institutions, whether part of an ongoing initiative or commissioned anew, can be offered in a week-long residency, or a series of meetings/workshops over a multi-week period.

-References specific to each type of residency are available from former hosts.
-Each residency will be created exactly to the needs of participants, to best gather and enliven connections among students, faculty/leaders, and community stakeholders.
+Please inquire about tailored residency opportunities; references are available from former hosts.
+Each residency is created to the needs and unique visions of the host, to best gather and enliven connections among their diverse stakeholders.

 Violence and Conflict Transformation Residency - North Park University, Chicago, IL